 The prognosis for those infected with Lyme Disease is good if the disease is detected and diagnosed early.
 Patients treated with appropriate antibiotics in the early stages of the disease usually recover rapidly and completely.
 The longer the disease goes untreated, the greater the risk of suffering from acute symptoms that can persist for years.
 This is called Post-Treatment Lyme Disease Syndrome also referred to as Chronic Lyme Disease.
 Chronic Lyme Disease can continue for years, even following repeated courses of antibiotics.
 In these cases, Lyme Disease can greatly affect your day-to-day activities and your quality of life as a whole.

 It is hard to fathom that such a tiny insect can cause such a big disease and big problems in many cases for patients whose lives have been greatly affected by the disease.
 Here is an excerpt from the Academy Award semifinalist, Under Our Skin, which exposes the controversy surrounding the growing and hidden epidemic that is Chronic Lyme Disease.

 Our goal is to reduce the risk of coming into contact with a tick in the first place because that tick could potentially be harboring a tick-borne illness such as Lyme Disease.
 Reducing your exposure to ticks is the best defense against Lyme Disease.
 We specialize in a tick prevention and control program that targets ticks during each stage of development.
 Our safe and effective barrier sprays eliminate adult ticks.
-Our barrier spray is also used in conjunction with our tick tube program that targets the nymph tick.
+Our barrier treatment is also used in conjunction with our tick tube program that targets the nymph tick.
 Tick tubes can decrease the chances of encountering a Lyme infected tick on your property.